codatta/jekyll_blog/_posts/2025-11-28-ERC-8004 & Codatta: Three Paths Toward the Knowledge Layer.markdown

 Although `ERC-8004` was originally proposed as a protocol for **Trustless Agents**, its openness and extensibility — fewer constraints, less rigid structure — make it adaptable to other use cases through customized field definitions.

-We’ve seen similar evolution before: `ERC-721` began life in *CryptoKitties*, but later proved to be capable of far more—**PFP collections, brand IP, membership passes**, even today’s rising **RWA** experiments.
+We’ve seen similar evolution before: `ERC-721` began life in *CryptoKitties*, but later proved to be capable of far more—**PFP（Profile Picture NFT）, brand IP, membership passes**, even today’s rising **RWA** experiments.
 Standards evolve as ecosystems evolve.

 As noted in the earlier `ERC-8004` breakdown, one of its core purposes is to **represent and manage Agent resumes**.
 But despite its Agent-centric posture, nothing in the standard actually enforces that exclusivity.
 At the execution layer, it imposes virtually **no binding constraints**.